Assistant or Associate Professor of School Counseling

 - Unofficial copies of transcripts; official transcripts required at time of hire

-To ensure consideration complete applications must be submitted online by Sunday, February 14, 2021.
-Screening of applications may continue until the position is filled.
+To ensure consideration complete applications must be submitted online by December 17, 2021.
+Applications submitted thereafter may be reviewed until the position is filled.

 For questions regarding this position or recruitment, please contact: